-Accredited Educational Program-a graduate program in audiology or speech-language pathology that is accredited by the Council for Academic Accreditation in Audiology and Speech-Language Pathology (CAA) or the Accreditation Commission for Audiology Education (ACAE).
+Accredited Educational Program-a graduate program in audiology or speech-language pathology that is accredited by the Council for Academic Accreditation in Audiology and

+Speech-Language Pathology (CAA) or the Accreditation Commission for Audiology Education (ACAE).

-Aides-individuals not licensed by the Louisiana Board of Examiners for Speech-Language Pathology and Audiology (LBESPA) who, after appropriate training, perform tasks that are prescribed, directed, and supervised by audiologists or speech-language pathologists licensed in accordance with R.S.
+Aides-individuals not licensed by the Louisiana Board of Examiners for Speech-Language Pathology and Audiology (LBESPA) who, after appropriate training, perform tasks that are prescribed, directed, and supervised by speech-language pathologists or audiologists licensed in accordance with R.S.
 37:2659(A) or (B).
 Licensed audiologists and licensed speech-language pathologists are legally, ethically, and morally responsible for the services provided by aides working under their direction.

 Assistant Licensee-an individual who meets the qualifications established by R.S.
-37:2659(F), and works under the direct supervision of a licensed speech-language pathologist and performs only those duties specified in §121.
+37:2659(F), and works under the direct supervision of a licensed speech-language pathologist and performs only those duties specified in §119.
+May engage in the provision of services via telehealth delivery as directed by their supervisor, provided all supervision guidelines are met.